 “This is where solutions like the Managed Microsoft Azure Stack Solution, powered by Microsoft and NTT Com, can help customers embark on their hybrid cloud journeys.
 The idea is to start small and then scale up based on business requirements.”

-There are many trends emerging in the modern data centre, but Matsumoto has identified the one he sees to be most influential.
+There are many trends emerging in the modern data center, but Matsumoto has identified the one he sees to be most influential.

 “The biggest trend we are seeing is the shift back from previous public cloud deployments.
 Many businesses that previously moved their workloads to public cloud environments are making a return to private cloud or on-premise solutions.
 According to an IDC survey, 80 percent of organisations have shifted their workloads away from public cloud within the past year, mainly due to security concerns.,” says Matsumoto.

 “Businesses previously had the misconception that all workloads can be moved to public cloud environments and that data will be protected and secured natively.
 In fact, some workloads run better in the private cloud or need to run on company servers due to security reasons.
-The modern data centre needs to have the flexibility to move workloads freely between their data centres and cloud providers.”
+The modern data center needs to have the flexibility to move workloads freely between their data centers and cloud providers.”

-It’s this concern about compliance and security that will drive further innovation in data centres, Matsumoto says.
+It’s this concern about compliance and security that will drive further innovation in data centers, Matsumoto says.